Mumbai court issues fresh non-bailable warrant against MP Navneet Rana, her father | Law-Order

 - India

-A court here on Monday issued a fresh non-bailable warrant (NBW) against Lok Sabha MP Navneet Rana and her father in a fake caste certificate case.
+A Mumbai court has issued a fresh non-bailable warrant (NBW) against Lok Sabha member Navneet Rana and her father in a fake caste certificate case.

+Earlier, the court in September issued the NBW against Rana and her father, which is yet to be executed.

 However, the court rejected the police's request and directed them to act immediately.